nasdesps/portfolio/content/blog/Running DeepSeek-R1 on Docker Container on Ubuntu.md

 ---
-title: "Running DeepSeek-R1 on a Docker Container on Ubuntu"
+title: "Dive into AI Fun: Running DeepSeek-R1 on a Docker Container on Ubuntu"
 dateString: Feb 2023
 draft: false
 tags: